-Is there any difference between a panic attack vs anxiety attack?
+Is there any difference between a panic attack vs. an anxiety attack?
 The answer is yes.
 There’s indeed a great deal of similarity between the two.
 However, they often have different causes and present their symptoms in distinct ways.

 Anxiety disorders, a broad category of mental health problems, are at the root of both anxiety and panic attacks.
 These disorders are, in fact, the most common mental illness in the United States, affecting more than 40 million Americans over the age of 18.
 That’s about 18 percent of the population.
 Despite being a widespread problem, only about a third of those who suffer will get professional help.

 If panic or anxiety is a part of your life, this post can help.
-By becoming more familiar with the debate between panic attack vs. anxiety attack, you can start to find the treatment you need for the issue affecting you.
+By becoming more familiar with the debate between panic attacks vs. anxiety attacks, you can start to find the treatment you need for the issue affecting you.

 Panic or Anxiety?